alanjameschapman/pet-image-classifier/README.md

 - The following Kaggle notebook provided inspiration for creating a multi-class image classifier: see [here](https://www.kaggle.com/code/ahmadjaved097/multiclass-image-classification-using-cnn/notebook) by Ahmad Javed and [here](https://www.kaggle.com/code/canentay/inceptionv3-pet-classification/notebook) by Caner Tay.

-- The text for the Home page was taken from Wikipedia Article A
+- [file cmp method](https://docs.python.org/3/library/filecmp.html) for comparing files and identifying duplicates.
 - Instructions on how to implement form validation on the Sign-Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)